vivek-pr/airflow-alpine-k8s/README.md

 ## CI/CD

-A GitHub Actions workflow builds and pushes a Docker image on every push or pull request to the `main` branch.
-Docker registry credentials are provided via repository secrets:
+A GitHub Actions workflow builds the Docker image and runs local validation tests on every push or pull request to the `main` branch.
+The workflow no longer pushes images to a registry.
+Instead, it ensures that the Dockerfile builds and that the container starts successfully.

-- `DOCKER_REGISTRY`
-- `REGISTRY_USERNAME`
-- `REGISTRY_PASSWORD`

-Configure these secrets in your repository settings.
 The workflow file is located at `.github/workflows/docker-image.yml`.

 ## Branch Protection